Amici weigh in on Microsoft’s damages appeal

 Thirteen companies representing 18 industries have filed an amicus brief in the closely watched Federal Circuit case between Lucent and Microsoft, making the proper way to calculate damages in patent infringement cases once again a hot topic

 choose a calendar date from a menu, while the '295 patent

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.

 Join us nowGain FREE access to up to five free articles when you register now.